 - What you can contribute to the ministry

-The ePersonality questions assess temperament based upon how one scores through four distinct categories of two related oppositional statements…
+The ePersonality questions assess temperament based upon how one scores through four distinct categories of oppositional statements…

-- How I Relate to People…Independant or Social?
+- How I Relate to People…Independent or Social?

 - How I Process Information…Concrete or Abstract?